TERMS & CONDITIONS

 My research is part of the project "Ecological knowledge and sustainable resource management: The role of knowledge acquisition in enhancing the adaptive capacity of co-management arrangements" funded by the Swedish Research Council's Committee for Sustainable Development.
 Parting from two study-cases in Sweden (Lake Vättern and Blekinge Archipelago (Baltic Sea)), it focuses on the description and analysis of fishers' ecological knowledge from a systemic view, and a discussion about how this knowledge is generated and used by fishers themselves and in fisheries management.

-This pedagogical research combines ecological and sociological perspectives for the discussion about the generation, use and role of fishers' ecological knowledge.
+This pedagogical research combines ecological and sociological perspectives for the discussion about the generation, use and role of fishers' ecological knowledge for fisheries management.
 Furthermore, it discusses how small-scale fishing matters in the generation of knowing ecosystems’ complexity.
 Dialectical constructivism is the main theoretical framework used for this research, integrating others theories about professional and experiential dimensions of this knowledge, and also fishing strategies’ role in knowledge generation.

 The contribution of this research lies in introducing a systemic approach of looking at cognitive aspects of construction and use of ecological knowledge, which could be of importance taking into consideration that this is part of the ecological knowledge that may be required as natural resources are declining, demand is rising, and unexpected changes e.g. those caused by climate change effects constitute real difficulties and challenges for management.
 We are going into an era when more and more emphasis is put on learning and local ecological knowledge for sustainable governance of natural resources; consequently, it contributes to a better understanding of complexity bringing a new paradigm of dynamism that characterizes social systems.